-711.10.3 CRISIS NEGOTIATION TEAM TRAILER
+711.10.3 CRISIS NEGOTIATION TEAM (CNT) VEHICLE

-- Crisis Negotiation Team (CNT) Trailer: A trailer used as a mobile office that provides shelter, access to Police Department computer systems, and restroom facilities on extended events. - (a) Description, quantity, capabilities, and purchase cost - (a) T.P.D TRAILER (custom built); cost: \$86,724, quantity: 1 - (b) TPD is designed to provide shelter and restroom facilities for call outs and extended events. - (b) Purpose - (a) To be utilized for critical incident call outs. - (c) Authorized Use - (a) The CNT vehicle used by officers and staff who have been properly trained in the safe handling of the vehicle. - (d) Lifespan - (a) TPD Trailer 25 years - (e) Fiscal Impact - (a) Annual maintenance cost of approximately \$1,100. - (f) Training - (a) Once completing a closed training course, the operator will drive the vehicle throughout the city with an experienced driver. - (g) Legal and Procedural Rules - (a) Use shall be in accordance with California State law regarding the operation of motor vehicles.
+- Crisis Negotiation Team (CNT) Vehicle: A vehicle used as a mobile office that provides shelter, access to the Police Department computer systems, and restroom facilities on extended events. - (a) Description, quantity, capabilities, and purchase cost - (a) T.P.D TRAILER (custom built); cost: \$86,724, quantity: 1 - (b) TPD is designed to provide shelter and restroom facilities for call outs and extended events. - (b) Purpose - (a) To be utilized for critical incident call outs. - (c) Authorized Use - (a) The CNT vehicle used by officers and staff who have been properly trained in the safe handling of the vehicle.
+The driver of the vehicle shall have a valid California drivers license. - (d) Lifespan - (a) TPD Trailer 25 years - (e) Fiscal Impact - (a) Annual maintenance cost of approximately \$1,100. - (f) Training - (a) Once completing a closed training course, the operator will drive the vehicle throughout the city with an experienced driver. - (g) Legal and Procedural Rules - (a) Use shall be in accordance with California State law regarding the operation of motor vehicles.